Fu Chronicles

 Fu Chronicles is the seventh studio album by American band Antibalas.
-Written and conceptualized by lead singer Duke Amayo, who also illustrated the album cover.
-It was released on February 7, 2020 under Daptone.
+Written and conceptualized by lead singer Duke Amayo.
+Arranged and co-produced by Antibalas founder Martin Perna and bassist/founding member Gabriel Roth, the album was recorded at the Daptone House of Soul in Bushwick, Brooklyn, the summer of 2018 and later released on February 7, 2020 on Daptone.

-In support of the album, the band announced a tour.
+In support of the album, the band announced a tour which was cut short by the pandemic.
+The final show of the tour was at the Summit Music Hall in Denver, Colorado.
+During the pandemic shutdown in 2021 Amayo and the band announced their formal separation.

 Critical reception

 Fu Chronicles was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 80, based on 4 reviews.
 It was nominated for the Grammy Award for Best Global Music Album.